dream-horizon-org/raven-panel/docs/docs/intro.md

 ## What is a Nudge?

 A nudge is a subtle, non-intrusive prompt designed to guide users toward specific actions.
-These contextual in-app messages are triggered by system events or predefined conditions, appearing at optimal moments for maximum effectiveness.
+These contextual in-app prompt are triggered by user actions, page views or custom events, appearing at optimal moments for maximum effectiveness.
 Common examples include welcoming new users with onboarding tips, highlighting special offers during checkout, reminding users about abandoned shopping carts, or celebrating milestone achievements.